section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 [one-sample-t-test](/engineering-education/statistical-hypothesis-testing-python-implementation/one-sample-t-test.PNG)

 where,
-the observed mean group is a,

-the assumed population means is B,

-the standard deviation of the data group is X,

-the number of observations in the group is N.
+the observed mean group is `a`, the assumed population means is `B`, the standard deviation of the data group is `X`, the number of observations in the group is `N`.

 2. **Two-sample t-test:** It checks and compares the means of two groups that are not dependent on each other and compares the population's means to see if there is a huge difference.
 The mathematical expression is:

 [two-sample-t-test](/engineering-education/statistical-hypothesis-testing-python-implementation/two-sample-t-test.PNG)

 where,
-data sample A's mean is Ma,
+data sample A's mean is `Ma`,

-data sample B's mean is Mb,
+data sample B's mean is `Mb`,

-the size of sample A is Na,
+the size of sample A is `Na`,

-the size of sample B is Nb,
+the size of sample B is `Nb`,

-variance is v.
+variance is `v`.

 3. **Paired t-test:** It is used in checking and comparing the means of different samples from a group.
 Mathematically, it can be resolved with: